 \subsection{Aspect Rating Reward Model}

-Motivated by this aspect-level characterization of plot quality along the considered NQDs, our objective is to develop a reward model that produces aspect-level ratings and can be used to guide the plot generator model.
-To this end, we begin by constructing a dataset comprising plots paired with their corresponding ratings across the considered NQDs.
-We then fine-tune an LLM on this dataset to obtain an Aspect Rating Reward Model capable of assigning continuous-valued scores to plots.
-To formalize this setup, we introduce the required notation here.
+Our objective is to develop a reward model that produces aspect-level ratings and can be used to guide the plot generator model.
+We begin by constructing a dataset comprising plots paired with their corresponding ratings across the considered NQDs, and then fine-tune an LLM on this dataset to assign continuous-valued scores to plots.
 For a given plot-$p$ and aspect-$a$, we use $r_a(p)$ to denote the rating of plot-$p$ along aspect-$a$ in NQD.

-\subsubsection{Aspect rating dataset construction:}
+\subsubsection{Aspect rating dataset construction}

 As there are no existing datasets that provide fine-grained ratings of plots across the considered NQDs, we construct such a dataset synthetically using LLMs.
 To the best of our knowledge, the only widely available human-provided score is the IMDb rating for movies.
 However, this rating serves as a holistic assessment that encapsulates many creative elements simultaneously.
 Consequently, it cannot be used as a direct proxy for individual aspect-specific ratings, but it can serve as a coarse aggregate indicator of the overall quality of the plot.
-Note that IMDb ratings are not used in model training; they are employed solely for data curation and stratification purposes, as detailed in the experiments section.
+Note that IMDb ratings are not used in model training; they are employed solely for data curation and stratification purposes.
 We begin by randomly sampling 5000 movies from the MovieLens~\cite{harper2015movielens} dataset spanning a broad range of IMDb ratings to ensure diversity.
-For each movie, we then scrape its corresponding plot from the Wikipedia~\footnote{To meet the token output and computation requirements we select only movies with plot length less than or equal to 4000 words.}.
+For each movie, we then scrape its corresponding plot from Wikipedia~\footnote{To meet the token output and computation requirements we select only movies with plots of at most 4000 words.}.
 Next, we employ LLMs to generate synthetic aspect-level ratings for each plot.
 We emphasize that LLMs are used solely in the reward model, while the final plot generator model, described in the following section, is implemented as an SLM.